47 Using Breakout Rooms in Teams

 Breakout rooms are a feature of video calling and conferencing programs that allow members to separate from the full group into smaller groups, for a variety of purposes, including confidential discussion, division into task teams, or to participate in collaborative activities.

-Microsoft Teams is now able to implement Breakout rooms into a teams call.
+Microsoft Teams is now able to implement Breakout rooms into a teams meeting with 3 or more attendees.
 An important thing to keep in mind is that only the organizer of the meeting is able to create Breakout rooms.

 Below is a step by step guide on how to set up Breakout rooms within a Teams Meeting.

 Begin by navigating to your Microsoft Teams meeting.

 Click on the “Breakout rooms” icon within the Teams hot bar.
 If your Teams window is minimized or you are presenting, you may need to enlarge the Teams window to view the icon.